KajWiik/MRO-stuff/dual-beam-stability.md

 If the gains of the branches can be measured, the difference can be naturally compensated.
-Another way is to use fast beam switching (Dicke-related method) or continuous comparison (or pseudocorrelation) scheme where the gain variations are subjected to the difference of the noise temperature of the brances, like
+Another way is to use fast beam switching (Dicke-related method) or continuous comparison (pseudocorrelation) scheme where the gain variations are subjected to the difference of the noise temperature of the brances, like